+No cash or equity awards were earned under the CIP for 2012 performance since the threshold level of EBITDA as determined by the Compensation Committee was not met.
 The Summary Compensation Table above reflects cash awards under the CIP for 2011 performance and stock option awards under the CIP for 2010 performance.
 For our company's 2011 performance, each named executive officer received a stock option award under the CIP with a grant date of March 5, 2012 and an exercise price of \$4.48 per share in the following amounts: Mr. McCullough, 11,216 shares; Mr. Krist, 7,366 shares; and Mr. Pautz, 6,696 shares.
-Since equity awards are reported in the Summary Compensation Table in the grant date year, these stock option awards under the CIP for 2011 performance are not reflected in the Summary Compensation Table above.